discordutilitybot/utilitybot/.github/README.md

 ## How can I contribute?

-If you want to contribute or add a feature, don't hesitate to contact Andrew or Aditya on Discord @Flop#7234 or @TheCodingGuru#7649.
+If you want to contribute or add a feature, don't hesitate to contact Andrew or Aditya on Discord; @Flop#7234 or @TheCodingGuru#7649 respectively.

 You have to be at least a little bit familiar with the **asyncio** and **discord.py** python libraries, and with python in general if you want to contribute.